 Ocean and Stone is elemental Dinah Hawken, at once meditative and resolute.

 Dinah Hawken was born in Hawera in 1943 and now lives in Wellington, New Zealand.
 She trained as a physiotherapist, psychotherapist and social worker in New Zealand and the United States and has worked as a student counsellor and writing teacher at Victoria University of Wellington.
-Her most recent book is The Leaf Ride (2011).
+Ocean and Stone is her most recent book.